KieranMcCool/RetroStation/README.md

 other than Windows.
 Hopefully this can change in the future when I find a library which will work all platforms.

-## Currently no remapping for controls (coming soon)
+## Currently no remapping for controls (planned)

-As a result, here are the default controls for using a controller:
+As such, here are the default controls for using a controller:
 * DPadUp - Move upward through the games list.
 * DPadDown - Move down through the games list.
 * Left Shoulder - Cycle through the Platform filter to the left.